recreationx/oneBus/README.md

 * Flask

 ## Getting Started
-The project is built in Python 3.9.2, but is more likely compatitable with older Python 3 versions.
+The project is built in Python 3.9.2, but is most likely also compatitable with older Python 3 versions.

 ### Prerequisites